Saturday, December 13, 2008

 Eco-tourism may save the rainforest

-An article from The Economist about how a for-profit venture between Rainforest Expeditions and a group of native families in the region of Madre de Dios has succeeded in using tourism to foster conservation could be key in order to save vast areas of the Amazon forest.
+An article from “The Economist” about the success of a business venture between Rainforest Expeditions and a group of native families, in the region of Madre de Dios, could be the solution to save vast areas of the Amazon forest.
+This venture encourages the use of tourism to foster conservation

-The benefits from the agreement are already improving the life of the community in such areas as literacy, nutrition and healthcare, while the surrounded rainforest remains unspoiled.
-This business approach has achieved what neither the government nor any NGO had in terms of conservation and social development of the Amazon rainforest and its native population.
+The benefits from the agreement are already improving the life of the community in such areas as literacy, nutrition, and healthcare, while the surrounded rainforest remains unspoiled.
+This business approach has achieved what neither the government nor any NGO had, in terms of conservation and social development of the Amazon rainforest and its native population.

-0 comments:
+No comments: